simple-warfare/bevy_northstar/README.md

 ## A 2d/3d hierarchical pathfinding crate for Bevy.

 `bevy_northstar` works by dividing the map into chunks and then calculates nodes based on the entrances between chunks.
 The nodes are used in pathfinding to get a higher level path that is significantly faster to calculate over long distances.
-Once the high level path is determined between a start and goal position it's refined to get a more accurate path.
+Once the high level path is determined between a start and goal position it can be refined to get a more accurate path.
+The crate is designed to significantly reduce the performance hit of A* pathfinding on complex maps.

 The crate provides:

 ## Features
 - **Pathfinding Options** - Choose between optimized HPA* algorithms or traditional A* per call.
 You can retrieve paths directly even when using the plugin systems.
-- **Supports 2D and 3D Tilemaps** – Works with both 2D and 3D tilemaps.
+- **Supports 2D, 2.5D, and 3D Pathfinding** - Handles top-down, isometric, and layered maps with support for vertical transitions.
+Free 3D movement is also supported.
 - **Neighbor Filtering and Caching** - Precomputed, optionally filtered neighbors are cached to avoid redundant processing.
 - **Dynamic Changes** - Modify your tilemap and only affected areas will be recalculated during grid rebuilds.
 - **Parallel Building** - Chunk calculations run in parallel for faster builds.
 Can be disabled to support WASM.